dch/glazier/README.md

 [Chocolatey]: http://chocolatey.org/
 [NuGet]: http://nuget.org/

-# Install Packages with Chocolatey
+# Pre-requisites

-## clean installs
+## Clean Package Installs with Chocolatey

 These packages install silently, without intervention.
 Cut and paste them into a command prompt, leave it running, and open another one for the next